The Interns (film)

 The Interns is a 1962 American drama film directed by David Swift and starring Michael Callan, Cliff Robertson, James MacArthur, Nick Adams, Haya Harareet and Suzy Parker.
-The film was followed by a 1964 sequel, The New Interns, and a 1970–1971 television medical drama series, The Interns, that was based on the films.
+The film was a surprise box office hit and was followed by a 1964 sequel, The New Interns, and a 1970–1971 television medical drama series, The Interns, that was based on the films.
 The Interns was directed by David Swift.

 Plot

 A class of interns arrives for their first year in training at a public city hospital, which serves patients from many different ethnic and socioeconomic groups.
 Close friends and classmates John Paul Otis and Lew Worship plan to become surgeons and open their own clinic together.
 They are less than thrilled about their assignment to obstetrics, feeling that delivering babies is not very difficult.

 Lew becomes romantically involved with student nurse Gloria, while John becomes infatuated with fashion model Lisa Cardigan.
 Lisa dislikes the idea of dating a relatively impoverished young doctor, and is pregnant out of wedlock by another man.
 Although John offers to solve her problem by marrying her, she pressures him to illegally obtain pills for her in hopes of ending the pregnancy.
 He finally does so, and is caught and reported by Lew, ending their friendship and John's medical career.

 Sid Lackland aspires to serve wealthy patients so he can make a lot of money.
 Then he becomes attached to Loara, a girl from a poor village in Southeast Asia, who is one of his patients.
 She has a rare medical condition and is scheduled for a serious operation.
 Loara resists his friendly overtures because she is sure she will die in the hospital.
 Sid is heartbroken when Loara dies during her surgery.

 Alec Considine wants a residency under eminent psychiatrist Dr. Bonney, and secretly cheats on his wealthy fiancée Mildred with Dr. Bonney's longtime nurse Vicky Flynn in hopes of being introduced to the doctor.
 To keep up his medical duties and spend time with both women, Alec takes Dexedrine to stay awake.
 Although he does meet Dr. Bonney, who offers him a residency, Mildred discovers his affair and leaves him.